First time buyer guide

-If you can’t quite afford a mortgage on 100% of the value of the property you’re after, they offer the possibility of buying a share – usually between 25% and 75% of its value – and pay rent on the rest.
-If later on you want to buy more shares, you’re entitled to do so.
+If you can’t quite afford a mortgage on 100% of the value of the property you’re after, Shared Ownership offers the possibility of buying a share – usually between 10% and 75% of its value – and paying rent on the rest.
+If later on you want to buy more shares you’re entitled to do so.

 How Do Shared Ownership Mortgages Work?

 Since you’re buying a percentage of a home, you will need a mortgage to buy that share of the property.
-But the advantage is that with a shared ownership mortgage you will typically only need a 5% deposit, instead of the 10 to 20% that’s usually required for most mortgages.
+But the advantage is that, with a shared ownership mortgage, you will only need to put down a 5-10% deposit – and that’s only on your share rather than the total property price.

 So basically you: